Langtang Valley Trek - 8 Days

 • In case you have any problems during the trek, don’t hesitate to consult with the guide or send a direct message to Mount Glory.
 We’ll be at your service 24/7.

-• Start researching about the culture, people, and the main religions of Nepal.
+• Start researching the culture, people, and the main religions of Nepal.
 This helps you know what the villages appreciate and what can make them offended.

 • Try doing the Trek before the important festivals of Nepal – Dashain, Tihar, Nepali New Year, and Holi.
 This ensures that your post-trek becomes even more fun!